 Washington State Fellows' Network

-Districts should encourage teachers and other educational leaders, early learning providers, or instructional coaches to apply from:
+Districts should encourage teachers and other educational leaders, early learning providers, or instructional coaches to participate from:

 - English Language Arts, mathematics, science, and early learning (P–3).

 - Special Education to join mathematics, ELA, or early learning Fellows.
 (Teams of Special Education and General Education teachers from a single district or school are encouraged.)

 - Career and Technical Education to join mathematics or science Fellows.

 - Schools receiving comprehensive or targeted supports under the Every Student Succeeds Act (ESSA) to support the development and inclusion of teacher leaders in school improvement activities.